odan/slim4-skeleton/docs/translations.md

 ### Determining The Current Locale

-You can use the UserAuth instance to get the users locale.
+You can use the UserAuth instance to get the user's locale.

 ```php